dipankarpaul2k/Rust-Notes/02_Basics/06_functions.md

 In this example, `add_numbers` is a function that takes two parameters (`a` and `b`) and returns their sum.
 The `greet` function has no parameters and no return value.

-In function signatures, you must declare the type of each parameter.
+In function, you must declare the type of each parameter.

+> **Note:** Rust code uses a small case as the convention for defining a function name.
+An extended function name with multiple words will have underscores in between words.

 ## Statements and Expressions: